-iv.
-What level of detail of beneficial ownership information and who has access?
-IS THE APPROACH FIT FOR PURPOSE?
+Questions 12 and 13 of the consultation: What level of detail of beneficial ownership information and who has access?

-Where BO information (in particular names and residence of BO as is the case in the EU) is made accessible to the general public, privacy rights and in some cases even security concerns arise for those individuals listed as the beneficial owner.
-This applies, in particular, if the level of detail of BO information includes name and residing address, as is the case in the EU, and is accessible to the general public even if only granted upon request.
+Where BO information (in particular names and residence of BO as is the case in the EU) is made accessible to the general public, privacy rights and in some cases even security concerns arise for those individuals listed as BO.
+This applies, in particular, if the level of detail of BO information includes name and residing address) as is the case in the EU, and is accessible to the general public even if only granted upon request.

 It appears to be a more proportionate approach to only grant access to the name and residing address information to the relevant authorities and not the general public.
 We are hence in favour of making sensitive BO information accessible only to supervisory authorities.
-In this context it has to be noted that the EU 5th AML Directive requires EU Member States to set up publicly-accessible BO registers but experts question whether this approach is in line with fundamental rights (see more below).
+In this context it has to be noted that the EU 5th AML Directive requires EU Member States to set up publicly-accessible BO registers but experts question whether this approach is in line with fundamental rights and call to consider access only to supervisory authorities or "persons with a legitimate interest".

 The FATF R.24 policy approach needs to start with the question as to what purpose the collection (and potential publication) of BO data on NPOs serves.
 Why is BO information collected and who needs to have access to ensure that the BO data collection and its use is fit for purpose?
 If the rationale of collecting BO information is to identify ML/TF abuse cases, it needs analysing whether identifying the person who controls an NPO helps in such detection.
 With collecting information on who governs NPOs (information which is anyway available in many countries) not much is gained.
 The case of NPOs differs significantly from for-profit structures and private interest organisations where private individuals receive financial benefits from a legal entity.
+In this context it should be stressed that international human rights standards protect the NPO sector - via the freedom of association - so they cannot be treated the same as the profit sector, as proportionality standards differ.

 To detect abuse cases within the NPO sector, domestic and foreign law enforcement agencies and/or tax authorities will, in most cases, be easily able to access BO information but will want to then request detailed financial information from the NPOs concerned.
 The respective fiscal and criminal laws provide for relevant rules to enable such investigations.
 Information on who directs the organisation, while relevant, will not be the decisive piece in the puzzle, since this information is readily available to relevant authorities and in many cases even to the public at large if that information is included in company registers (which is the case in many countries).
 In this context, the question of accuracy and liability of BO information comes into play.
 The company/association/foundation registers generally generate public trust for the limited set of information included.
-But is there really need to create another level of BO administration to collect the information that is already available to authorities (and often the general public) and only potentially some more data on the residence of the beneficial owner?
+But is there really need to create another level of BO administration to collect the information that is already available to authorities (and often the general public) and only potentially some more data on the residence of the BO?